 The evening economy is more geared towards younger people in pubs and bars and offers little variety.
 Enhancements to the A3 offer (restaurants and cafes) are seen as an opportunity.
 Social Factors It is very difficult for people to purchase houses, especially first time buyers.
 There is an annual need for 85 affordable homes across the Borough.
 There are no green spaces in Nuneaton and Bedworth managed to a Green Flag Award Standard.
 The Borough has a higher crime rate per 1,000 population than the county average.
 The number of people attaining NVQ levels 1 - 5 has increased over the past ten years.
 There has been a significant increase in the number of buildings that are open to the public which are also accessible to disabled people.
 The number of visits to the museum has decreased and there is potential to improve the tourist and cultural facilities in the Borough.
 Poorer perceptions of public safety than the county average.
-Biodiversity Nuneaton and Bedworth has the highest levels of deprivation in Warwickshire.
-The Borough has 1 European Site, 2 SSSIs, 3 LNRs, 25 SINCs.
-Diodiversity The bolough has 1 European site, 2 3331s, 3 Enris, 23 31Ncs.
+Nuneaton and Bedworth has the highest levels of deprivation in Warwickshire.
+Biodiversity The Borough has 1 European Site, 2 SSSIs, 3 LNRs, 25 SINCs.
 The two SSSI sites in the Borough are in favorable condition.
 Threat to biodiversity from development, land management and climate change.
 The Borough has the lowest number of local nature reserves in the County.
-Numerous and Reduceth has a lower assessibility to weedlands then sounty.
 Nuneaton and Bedworth has a lower accessibility to woodlands than county and regional levels.
-Threat to biodiversity from non-native species Threat to Ensor's Pool from bio-security risks Population The Borough currently has a relatively large working population (16-60) and has a slightly older population than the Warwickshire average.
+Threat to biodiversity from non-native species Population Threat to Ensor's Pool from bio-security risks The Borough currently has a relatively large working population (16-60) and has a slightly older population than the Warwickshire average.
 The population is an ageing one, which in future years is likely to create additional social care needs.
 Population is predicted to increase by 7.6% from 125,409 to 134,889 between 2011 - 2031, which is much lower than the national average at 14.6%.
-Just over 60% of the population are Christian, which is higher than both the regional and national average. • 91.4% of the population in Nuneaton and Bedworth are white, which is higher than West Midlands and England's average.
-Human Male and female life expectancy remain below the England average and is one of the lowest in Warwickshire, although life expectancy in the Borough Health one of the lowest in Warwickshire, although life expectancy in the Borough has increased for both male and females.
+Just over 60% of the population are Christian, which is higher than both the regional and national average.
+91.4% of the population in Nuneaton and Bedworth are white, which is higher than West Midlands and England's average.
+Human Health Male and female life expectancy remain below the England average and is one of the lowest in Warwickshire, although life expectancy in the Borough has increased for both male and females.
 The level of deprivation in Nuneaton and Bedworth varies widely, with some areas among the most deprived fifth of England areas and some among the least.
-There is a corresponding difference in life expectancy between least and most deprived areas with a gap of between 7.1 and 10.7 years for men, and Coil between 3.2 and 6.6 years for women.
+There is a corresponding difference in life expectancy between least and most deprived areas with a gap of between 7.1 and 10.7 years for men, and between 3.2 and 6.6 years for women.
 Soil The percentage of new homes being built on previously developed land increased from 06/07 to 12/13